California Lawyers Association

 Business Law eNews articles

 Courtesy of CEB, we are bringing you selected legal developments in areas of California business law that are covered by CEB’s publications.
-This month’s feature is from the April 2023 update to California Law of Contracts.
+This month’s feature is a preview of the July 2025 update of Advising California Nonprofit Corporations.
 Read more

 Forgot Password